nautobot/nautobot-app-version-control/README.md

 ### Using Docker with Invoke

-A development environment can be easily started up from the root of the project using the following commands:
+A development environment can be easily started up from the root of the project using commands detailed below.

-- invoke build - Builds Nautobot docker images
-- invoke migrate - Performs database migration operation in Django
-- invoke createsuperuser - Creates a superuser account for the Nautobot application
-- invoke debug - Starts Docker containers for Nautobot, PostgreSQL, Redis, Celery, and the RQ worker in debug mode and attaches their output to the terminal in the foreground.
-You may enter Control-C to stop the containers.

-Additional useful commands for the development environment:

-- invoke start - Starts all Docker containers to run in the background with debug disabled
-- invoke stop - Stops all containers created by invoke start

 ### Initialize the Local environment